evand3rr/API-summative/README.md

 JavaScript: For interactivity, API calls, and client-side logic.

-Features
+The features of the application are;
-Integrates live data from multiple APIs to enrich the user experience.
+Integrates live data from the API to enrich the user experience.

 Displays user-friendly error messages in case of API failures or connectivity issues.